dotnet/designs/accepted/compat-pack/compat-pack.md

 API backend.
 After performing the ASP.NET Core specific changes (which was mostly changing namespace names) he then faces some APIs that don't exist in .NET Core.
-He runs API Port on this existing application and it points him to the *.NET Framework Compatibility Pack* to gain access to the missing APIs.
+He runs API Port on this existing application and it points him to the *Windows Compatibility Pack* to gain access to the missing APIs.
 His project is now compiling and he starts validating the new setup.

 Aspects: